 - The University of Otago

-Student visas for New Zealand
+Student Visas to Study in New Zealand

-Housing and Cost of living in New Zealand
+Housing and Cost of Living in New Zealand

 - Transportation – NZD 165

 - Housing rent – NZD 1,478

 - Utilities – NZD 200